KKosana318/crwn-clothing/README.md

 npm start

 ## Project Description
-This project is an e-commerce platform called crwn-clothing that allows users to purchase a variety of clothing items.
+crwn-clothing is a fully functional e-commerce website that allows users to purchase a variety of clothing items.

 #### Features:
 - Users can add items to a cart that updates in realtime